nakulmitra/database-postgresql/notes/schemas.md

 This creates a schema named `library_schema`.
 By default, the user who creates the schema is the owner and has full control over it.

 ### 3.2 Setting a Default Schema
-To avoid specifying schema names in every query, you can set a default schema using the `search_path`:
+To avoid specifying schema names in every query, we can set a default schema using the `search_path`:
 ```
 SET search_path TO library_schema, public;
 ```
 This prioritizes `library_schema` for all queries unless another schema is explicitly mentioned.

 ### 3.3 Creating Objects in a Schema
-You can create objects like tables, views, or functions within a specific schema:
+We can create objects like tables, views, or functions within a specific schema:
 ```
 CREATE TABLE library_schema.books (
     id SERIAL PRIMARY KEY,